parkerfoshay/random-eed/README.md

 # user-seed-data-generator

  Run `node index.js` to run generator.
+It takes a few minutes to completely finish running.